xxiaomm/NYU_GPU_labs/README.md

 ## NYU_GPU_labs

-NYU GPU Lab 1: Implement a vector processor in CUDA.
+NYU GPU Lab 1: Write a program to process vectors in CUDA.

 NYU GPU Lab 2: Write CUDA program to determine the heat distribution in a space using synchronous